 As we reached Srinagar railway station, we had called a taxi which took us to the pre-booked hotel room.
-Kids were super excited as they saw the snowy white landscape of Srinagar during our way to the hotel.
+Kids were super excited as they saw the snowy white landscape of Srinagar on our way to the hotel.
 They started clapping with happiness and their glee spread smiles on our lips.

 Kids were very tired, so I asked them to get refreshed.
-Afterward, they gorged upon the steamy hot meals and in no time I found them snoring in bed.
-My husband and I took our meals and went for rest.
+Afterwards, they gorged upon the steamy hot meals and in no time I found them snoring in bed.
+My husband and I took our meals and went for a rest.
 Velvety dusk was smearing around when we woke up.
 Kids were crunching the munchies and we sipped our steaming hot coffee.

 We had called another cab for Leh.
 We left early in the morning and by 9 am we were gazing through the breathtaking sights of dreamy white hills and green pastures.
 Sand Dunes, high altitude, and azure blue sky made my heart skip a beat.
 The shots from the movies like “3 Idiots” and “Jab Tak hai Jaan” were mirroring in my eyes.
 Such scenic beauty!
 I had not imagined that I would be in such a wonderland of snow.
 It is like a dream come true which I never dreamt.

 It took us approximately 10-11 hours to reach Leh.
 We stepped into the hotel rooms and went for a heavy rest.
 We went for an evening stroll with the kids and tried to explore the local market.
-Leh is small town all wrapped in its ethnicity and culture.
+Leh is a small town all wrapped in its ethnicity and culture.
 Snow-capped hills and serene blue sky are all enough to heal your soul.
 We bought some gifts for the family and friends from the local souvenir shops.
-As kids resisted for some street food, we also went for a gastronomic safari by tasting local delicacies.
+As kids resisted some street food, we also went for a gastronomic safari by tasting local delicacies.

 Our next stop was Pangong lake for I felt a visit to waterbody would be a soulful, calm retreat for us.
 The Pangong lake stood heavily correct for us.
-Turquoise, teal, emerald, or sapphire, the lake water is a blend of ever-changing colors.
+Turquoise, teal, emerald, or sapphire, the lake water is a blend of ever-changing colours.
 It appeared as a magic trick played in a combined effort of the sun and the wind.

 Camping along the side of the lake is a fun and adventure-filled leisure activity.
-I could read excitement on kids' faces very clearly.
+I could read excitement on kids’ faces very clearly.
 We cooked a lot of happiness along with Maggi noodles.
 We slurped through the tangy noodles and sipped through our hot coffee.
 The chilly night went by and we gazed through the thick blanket of shimmering stars.
 The melodious chirping of birds woke us up as we were snoring in our beds in the camping tents.
-We returned to our hotel and went for rest.
+We returned to our hotel and went for a rest.

 Your trip to Ladakh region remains incomplete without your pious visit to the ancient Monasteries.
-Moreover, I had seen shots of Bollywood movies which showcase the charm of Buddhist Monasteries whispering tales of ancient history.
+Moreover, I had seen shots of Bollywood movies that showcase the charm of Buddhist Monasteries whispering tales of ancient history.
 So, I could not resist my temptation to witness the beauty and serenity of Monasteries.
 We visited Shey Monastery, Thiksey, and Hemis Monasteries.
 My special like goes for the Shey Monastery and Shey Palace.
 Shey Monastery and the palace is built in 1665 and is a sheer treat for eyes quenching for historical heritages.
 Shey Monastery is built inside the Shey Palace.
 The royal family of Ladakh once stayed here and the fact gave me an adrenaline rush in my body.

 The gigantic statue of Shakyamuni seated Buddha with copper-gold finishings stole my heart.
 You will also see 5 Buddhas in meditation seating near the colossal Budhha.
 The intricate carvings on their face engaged me for a while and I gained respite from it.
 The red robes of Monks and Lamas created a whole new aura of a spiritual sphere which forced me to go for meditation.
 Meditation is the surest way to reveal your true self.
 My husband was very eager to discuss religious things with the Lama, and he even chanted some of the Buddhist mantras.

 When we returned from Ladakh, our bags were stuffed with gifts, rosary, showpieces and lots of memories.
-Ladakh is a place which cannot be explored in a single visit, thus we left for our homes with a promise to come again for visiting Ladakh.
+Ladakh is a place that cannot be explored in a single visit, thus we left for our homes with a promise to come again for visiting Ladakh.